cryptoalgebra/Algebra/docs/Contracts/Core/IAlgebraPoolState.md

 ### globalState

-`function globalState() external view returns (uint160 price, int24 tick, int24 prevInitializedTick, uint16 fee, uint16 timepointIndex, uint8 communityFee, bool unlocked)` view external
+`function globalState() external view returns (uint160 price, int24 tick, uint16 feeZtO, uint16 feeOtZ, uint16 timepointIndex, uint8 communityFee, bool unlocked)` view external

 The globalState structure in the pool stores many values but requires only one slot and is exposed as a single method to save gas when accessed externally.